-Braised Red Cabbage has been on our holiday tables ever since I can remember thanks to my German great-grandmother.
+Braised Red Cabbage has always been on our holiday tables

-Did you know that red cabbage is a super food ~ it’s even more healthy for you than green cabbage.
+Did you know that red cabbage is a super food?

-It’s low in calories, high in fiber, and packed with vitamins and minerals.
-It’s also available all year long, and I love to use it in salads during the warmer months.
-Despite all this, red cabbage is usually just a secondary ingredient in recipes.
-This Braised Red Cabbage is one of the only times it gets to shine on its own.
+It’s low in calories, high in fiber, and available all year long, but despite all this, red cabbage is usually just a secondary ingredient in recipes.
+This braised red cabbage is one of the only times this powerhouse veggie gets to shine on its own.

 Braising red cabbage is a sort of science experiment…the color changes according to the ph balance of the cooking liquid.